The Arts in the Highland Lakes

 Art thrives in the Highland Lakes.
 If you have any doubt, walk down Main Street in Marble Falls and take note of the sculptures.

 The pieces are part of Sculpture on Main, an outdoor art display that began in 2007.
-The sculptures are rotated in and out on a biennial basis with the next installment this fall.
+The sculptures are rotated in and out on a biennial basis in the fall.
 The nonprofit Highland Lakes Creative Arts accepts artist applications during its selection process.

-The Sculpture on Main celebration typically takes place in November, but you can enjoy the sculptures throughout the year.
+The Sculpture on Main celebration typically takes place in November, but you can enjoy the sculptures year round.

 The Highland Lakes is fast becoming known as an arts destination, and Sculpture on Main is just one of the reasons why.